Bogotá rail: Breeding

 The Bogotá rail's breeding period is not well defined but appears to span from July to September.
 It is thought to be monogamous and territorial.
-Its nest and eggs are not known, but it is known that both parents care for the young.
+Its clutch size is roughly seven to nine eggs, which are incubated for 19 days. both parents care for the young.

 Vocalization

 The Bogotá rail calls only in daytime.
 Its vocalizations include "squeaks, grunts, and whistling and piping notes" that increase in volume and fairly abruptly end.
-When distubed it also makes a "brief, rapid 'titititirr'."
+When disturbed it also makes a "brief, rapid 'titititirr'."

 Status

 The IUCN originally assessed the Bogotá rail as Threatened and then in 1994 as Endangered.
 In 2021 it was reclassified as Vulnerable.
-It has a very small range and its estimated population of 3700 mature individuals is believed to be decreasing.
+It has a very small range, and its estimated population of 3700 mature individuals is believed to be decreasing.
 Its wetland habitat is under severe human pressure.
 "Drainage has caused massive habitat loss on the Ubaté-Bogotá plateau, and few suitably vegetated marshes remain because of pollution and siltation."
 It is locally common and appears "able to survive in small patches of remaining habitat".